BGCG/project2/README.md

 ## Debugging ##

-My quiz background image wasn't appearing initially - I found removal of the initial '/' in the path in the `url()` in the background image selector in the css code solved this issue.
+My quiz background image wasn't appearing initially - I found removal of the initial '/' in the path in the `url()` in the background image selector in the CSS code solved this issue.
 Further troubleshooting of bugs will be discussed in the 'troubleshooting and optimisation' section in the testing section.

 ## Deployment ##